Why Companies Like Claire’s and Toys ‘R’ Us Are Dying?

 Retailers (especially brick and mortar ones who have been in the market for decades) need to keep updating themselves and adapt to new technologies quickly.
 The further they delay, the harder it will be for them to adapt to a newly emerged business, which will quickly take it over from them without knowing what hit them.
 There are many stores like Sears, Macy’s, BCBG Maz Azzaria not able to retain their customers but other stores like Walmart, Target, Ikea, Simons have been able to adapt to the new technologies.

 Idea Theorem has recently launched UX Audit services for you to understand where you are missing pieces to gain more user base.
-You can also check out DIY UX Audit where we have provided you with our insights that will help your business grow.

 Idea Theorem is Toronto based digital agency which creates simple and usable products for web and mobile.
 Our human-centered design approach lets us understand your customers, identify their pain points & deliver solutions that enhance their experience with your brand.
 Contact Us if you have any questions and we will be happy to help you.